himmelmannen/SolvePuzzle/README.md

   6) Writing custom key function for sorting
   7) Creating a html file to build the original image and reveal the puzzle

+  Note: There are two puzzle log files which are animal_code.google.com and place_code.google.com